 Mirenesse’s tiers benefit all customers whether they’re new or old.
 And, for their best customers, the “Gold Tier” provides them with perks designed to reward them for their continued loyalty.

-Pacifica Beauty is another beauty brand showing us loyalty tiers done right.
+Pacifica Beauty is another beauty brand showing us loyalty programs with tiers done right.
 Their “Girl Code” program has three tiers and customers can move up the chain to get increased and improved benefits when they reach a spend threshold.

 What makes Pacifica Beauty’s tiers stand out from others, is its sense of community.
 They use words like “friend” and “bestie” to drive a feeling of friendship with members.
 More exclusive perks are offered to their most loyal customers, such as early access to launches and sales.
 And, the exclusivity of the perks creates a sense of pride for members, strengthening the emotional bond they have established with their customers.